Nalaquq/DINOcut/README.md

 export CUDA_HOME=/path/to/cuda-11.3
 ```

-Notice the version of cuda should be aligned with your CUDA runtime, for there might exists multiple cuda at the same time.
+Notice the version of cuda should be aligned with your CUDA runtime in case you have multiple CUDA version installed.

 If you want to set the CUDA_HOME permanently, store it using: